game-ai-platform-team/tira-ai-local/README.md

 There is only one tag for output, `MOVE:`, and it is used like in input.
 To return a move to the program, when given a `PLAY`-tag, your AI should write `MOVE:<move>` to the command line.
 All outputs to console that do not begin with `MOVE:` will be displayed in the log box of the program.

-Note: You will need a newline `\n` at the end of your data.
-In python this is inserted automatically at the end of each `print` statement.
+Note: For the program of stop reading the output of your AI and process the given move, you will need a newline (`\n`) at the end of your data.
+In python by default a newline inserted automatically at the end of each `print` statement.

 #### Example
 ```python